Nelson Mandela was the shining example of grace and dignity on this...

 The following, individually or in combination, are authorized disciplinary sanctions.
 Where appropriate, the statement of the sanction shall include the period of duration, any conditions to be observed during that period, and the conditions for termination of the sanction.

 The Dean of Students, or in a matter involving academic integrity, the dean of the appropriate school or college, may approve a negotiated sanction and may agree, but will not be required to agree, that such negotiated sanction not be entered on the student’s permanent academic record.
 Such negotiated sanction may provide for the voluntary withdrawal by the student from the University or a program of the University or continuation under specified conditions and restrictions.
-Such negotiated sanctions are subject to review and final determination by the Vice President for Enrollment & Student Affairs or, in a matter involving academic integrity, the Provost.
+Such negotiated sanctions are subject to review and final determination by the Provost.

 - Expulsion from the University or a program of the University.